yashwanthsinghm/shakti_riscv_hal/README.md

 # Shakti_riscv_hal
-****This crate is hardware abstraction layer for Shakti's C-class PARASU,PINAKA and E-class VAJRA processor which i s 32 bit riscv architecture.****
+****This crate is hardware abstraction layer for Shakti's C-class PARASU,PINAKA and E-class VAJRA processor which is riscv architecture.****

 SHAKTI is an open-source initiative by the Reconfigurable Intelligent Systems Engineering (RISE)